cloudify-cosmo/getcloudify.org/guide/3.0/simple-provider.md

 cfy init simple_provider
 {%endhighlight%}

-## Configuration
+# Configuration

-You should now have a file named `cloudify-config.yaml` in this directory which is a configuration skelton.
+You should now have a file named `cloudify-config.yaml` in this directory which is a configuration skeleton.
 It should look something along the lines of:

 {% highlight yaml %}